LandStander27/AeroOS/README.md

 ### Zig OS
-- OS made from scratch in Zig.
+- OS made from scratch in Zig with EFI support.

 #### Building
 1. Install deps